jessepav/libgdx-wiki-old/Mesh,-color-&-texture.md

 ## Setting up a Project ##

-Follow the instructions in the MyFirstTriangle tutorial to create a new libgdx desktop project.
+Follow the instructions in the MyFirstTriangle tutorial to create a new libGDX desktop project.
 We'll call the desktop project `mesh-color-texture` and we'll defer creating the Android project until later.
-Remember to include the libgdx library JAR files.
+Remember to include the libGDX library JAR files.
 In the project, create a package and name it `com.test.meshcolortexture`.
 In that package, create a class named `MeshColorTexture` which implements the `ApplicationListener` interfrace.
 Inside, we'll just copy most of what we created from the MyFirstTriangle tutorial:

 ```java
 package com.test.meshcolortexture;